r160v/flight_predictor/README.md

   sbt compile package

   ```
 The .jar file will be generated in "flight_prediction/target/scala-2.12/" folder.
-Also, when running the spark-submit command, you have to add at least these two packages with the --packages option:
+Take into account that, when running the spark-submit command, you have to add at least these two packages with the --packages option:
   ```
   spark-submit --packages org.mongodb.spark:mongo-spark-connector_2.12:3.0.1,org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 ./<generated_package>.jar